1307 PR.03 Monitoring Subrecipient Activity Associated with Sponsored Programs

 Yale has the responsibility for ensuring that all research carried out by a subrecipient is conducted and administered in compliance with federal regulations, as well as sponsor and Yale requirements.
 This procedure defines general roles and responsibilities of the affected individuals and describes the activities that should be undertaken when monitoring subrecipients.

 Proper monitoring of a subrecipient ensures that awarded funds are used for authorized purposes only and that the subrecipient is in compliance with the provisions of the subaward.
-Monitoring is multi-faceted and requires the participation of the PI, DBO, and OSP to ensure funds are appropriately spent and performance goals are achieved.
+Monitoring is multi-faceted and requires the participation of the Principal Investigator (PI), Department Business Office (DBO), and Office of Sponsored Projects (OSP) to ensure funds are appropriately spent and performance goals are achieved.

-A. Department Business Office – Subrecipient Monitoring Activities
+A. Department Business Office (DBO) – Subrecipient Monitoring Activities

 DBOs should utilize the following Workday reports to monitor subrecipient activity: